featured image

 Business Property Relief (BPR) effectively reduces the value of assets which are subject to Inheritance Tax on transfer.
 Usually, a non-trading investment company (i.e., a Holding Company), would not qualify for BPR.

-If a holding company is paired with a trading company within a wider group structure, the full value of the group may be relieved from Inheritance Tax, including investments.
+If the holding company is paired with a trading company within a wider group structure, the full value of the group may be relieved from Inheritance Tax, including investments.

 Learn more about Holding Companies